DhiegoFC/Industrial_Electronics/lessons/week_02/hands-on/week_02_activity_02/README.md

 - Rotating the potentiometer changes the **voltage on A0**, and the LED brightness varies **smoothly**.
 - When the potentiometer is at one end, the LED is **off**; at the opposite end, it is **fully on**.
 - The student observes how the **voltage divider** produces a proportional voltage that drives the **PWM output**.
+- What does happen if change the **10k resistor** to a different resistor value?
+Is it necessary to recalibrate **PWM output** function?

 ---